6 Super Summer Writing TipsMay 10, 2019

 Create Personalized Assignments

-Create personalized writing assignments that tap into your students’ passions.
+First, create personalized writing assignments that tap into your students’ passions.
 What are your kids’ current interests and hobbies?
 Perhaps you have a budding scientist who’s fascinated by bugs.
 Help him transform his love for insects into The Ultimate Guide to Creepy-Crawlies.
 Maybe your daughter plays guitar.
 Does she dream of becoming a famous songwriter?
 Writing song lyrics will be music to her ears.
 Putting your kids’ passions to work not only motivates them to create, but also lets them learn more about the things they love in the process.
 That’s definitely a win-win!

 Keep Assignments Short